Amish History

 Any work that discusses bundling in ‘the good old-fashioned way’ has got to be a heady read.
 And so it goes with Little Known Facts About the Amish and the Mennonites, a tourist booklet first printed in 1938.
 The seeds of Amish tourism were planted in the early 20th century, with the enterprise really getting a proper start in the 1930’s and 40’s.
 Amish-themed postcards,…

 With an average of around seven children, Amish families are hefty by modern standards.
 Farm families tend to be the biggest.
 A dozen or more children is not rare.
 But the largest Amish family ever?
-Read on to learn about one possibility: John Troyer, who lived near Kokomo, Indiana, had an unusually large family, perhaps the largest of all time among the Amish or Mennonites. …
+There’s a good chance this was it: John Troyer, who lived near Kokomo, Indiana, had an unusually large family, perhaps the largest of all time among the Amish or Mennonites….

 |